apache/spark/docs/graphx-programming-guide.md

 # Graph Algorithms
 <a name="graph_algorithms"></a>

 GraphX includes a set of graph algorithms in to simplify analytics.
-The algorithms are contained in the `org.apache.spark.graphx.lib` package and can be accessed directly as methods on `Graph` via an implicit conversion to [`Algorithms`][Algorithms].
+The algorithms are contained in the `org.apache.spark.graphx.lib` package and can be accessed directly as methods on `Graph` via [`GraphOps`][GraphOps].
 This section describes the algorithms and how they are used.

-[Algorithms]: api/graphx/index.html#org.apache.spark.graphx.lib.Algorithms

 ## PageRank
 <a name="pagerank"></a>